YangRui2015/UWMSG/README.md

 # Uncertainty Weighted MSG for Offline RL with Data Corruption

-This repo contains the official implemented UWMSG algorithm for the paper "Corruption-Robust Offline Reinforcement Learning with General Function Approximation".
+This repo contains the official implemented UWMSG algorithm for the NeurIPS 2023 paper "Corruption-Robust Offline Reinforcement Learning with General Function Approximation".

 ## Getting started